Transmissions

 a risk as the rebuild or remanufactured transmission are only part of the equation.

 not covered under that warranty.
+On the other hand, although you may be

 Obviously, the choice is